soudev/knowledge.mine/stuff/angularjs.md

 --

+* [[GitHub] davemo / end-to-end-with-angularjs](https://github.com/davemo/end-to-end-with-angularjs) - An intermediate/advanced look at how to use Angular JS in conjunction with a server-side.

+--

 * Promises

   * [Asynchronous Testing in Angular with Protractor's ControlFlow | Atomic Spin](http://spin.atomicobject.com/2014/12/17/asynchronous-testing-protractor-angular/) - Protractor and WebDriverJSs ControlFlow allows us to write our own asynchronous functions that can be used from our tests with a synchronous style.
 (2014/12/17)